 Angus John Mackintosh Stewart, 1936–1998, British writer.

 Angus Stewart writing as John Davis, "Pederast" in Underdogs, edited by Philip Toynbee, London, 1961.
+Read on this website.
 An autobiographical sketch and explanation of himself as a lover of boys down to the age of 24, including the true story behind his novel Sandel.
-It can be read here.

 Angus Stewart, Tangier: A Writer's Notebook, London, 1977.
+Read the Greek love content.
 An autobiographical account of the boy-loving author's time in Tangier from 1961 to 1974 together with a more general description of life in that city then popular with foreign pederasts.

 Louis A---- Colantuono, born 1938, American trucker.